Home /

 Service to the Community

 Since its founding, MIT has maintained a commitment to be a good neighbor and serve the local community.
 The Institute actively supports more than 180 local nonprofits, primarily in Cambridge, through a variety of approaches, including direct financial support, the use of Institute facilities, volunteerism, serving on boards and committees, sharing expertise, and employee donation and collection drives.
-In addition, members of the MIT community support the Institute’s Community Service Fund, which provides assistance for nonprofits with MIT volunteers.
+In addition, members of the MIT community support the Institute’s Community Service Fund, which provides assistance for local nonprofits with MIT volunteers.

 Seventy-five percent of departments, labs, centers, and institutes at MIT create programming to inspire K–12 student interest in science, technology, engineering, and math.
 The Institute is working to increase awareness of these offerings to local schools and ensure equitable access to these opportunities.